OSGeo/PROJ/docs/source/community/rfc/rfc-3.rst

 When a new standard for either C or C++ is released PROJ should consider changing its requirement to the next standard in the line.
 For C++ that means a change in standard roughly every three years, for C the periods between standard updates is expected to be longer.
-Adaptation of new programming language standards should be coordinated with a major version release of PROJ.

 Software dependencies